Securing The Truck Driver Log Is A Priority After Any Accident

 - The 11-hour rule: Total driving hours cannot exceed 11 hours in day without a 10-hour break.

-Example: After a driver starts work, he or she can't drive more than 11 hours without taking a 10-hour break.
-The driver must stop work for the day after 14 hours unless they take a 10-hour break during the day.
+Example: After a driver starts work, he or she can’t drive more than 11 hours without taking a 10-hour break.
+Drivers must stop work for the day after 14 hours unless they take a 10-hour break during the day.

-If the truck is equipped with a GPS (global positioning system), log book entries can be compared with GPS records to determine if the truck was stationary while the driver claimed to be resting.
-By checking the gas and meal receipts, our lawyers can also determine if the driver committed log book violations.
+If the truck is equipped with a GPS (global positioning system), logbook entries can be compared with GPS records to determine if the truck was stationary while the driver claimed to be resting.
+By checking gas and meal receipts, our lawyers can also determine if a driver committed logbook violations.

 To arrange a free consultation with a lawyer at our firm, call 888-419-6876 or fill out the contact form on this website.
 While our law office is in Lincoln, we represent truck accident victims throughout Nebraska.